Analysis: Investors pivot to Powell after more hot U.S. inflation data

-NEW YORK, July 13 (Reuters) - The biggest rise in U.S. consumer prices in 13 years has intensified investor focus on messaging from the Federal Reserve, with the central bank’s chairman set to speak before Congress on Wednesday.
+NEW YORK (Reuters) - The biggest rise in U.S. consumer prices in 13 years has intensified investor focus on messaging from the Federal Reserve, with the central bank’s chairman set to speak before Congress on Wednesday.

 Benchmark U.S. Treasuries sold off, with yields rising, after a weak auction for the 30-year note.